 Granit Xhaka could be the player in most danger of losing his place in Arteta's side were Partey to move to North London.

-Conversely, no midfielder in the Spanish top flight has received more yellow cards that the 26-year-old's 10, underlying his tenacious approach at the other end of the pitch.
+Conversely, of all the midfielders in La Liga, only former Manchester City destroyer Fernando has received more yellow cards at Sevilla than the 26-year-old's 12, underlying his tenacious approach at the other end of the pitch.

 Hunter added: "Partey speaks decent English, so that wouldn't be an obstacle from him were he to go to the Premier League.
 He's still at an age where the pace and the physicality of the Premier League wouldn't be beyond him.
 He's not the quickest, but he's an athlete that keeps going.

 "I don't imagine for a second that he grew up idolising Mikel Arteta, but because of the amount of English football that's shown in Ghana, and because of the role that Arteta played as a midfielder in the Premier League, I'm sure Partey will feel he would be working for a coach who would be able to educate him still further in the arts of organising the centre of midfield."

 Like all aspects of life, football has been hit hard by the pandemic - and one area without exemption is player recruitment.

 The financial significance is being felt to varying degrees depending on the size of the club and its financial model - and while Hunter believes there will be a "downsizing of overall outlay", Partey's reported £45m release clause makes him good value for money.

 "Certainly, the transfer market will be determined by the impact the global shutdown has had and teams will have to tailor their expenditure in a different way given that for a long period they will have had less revenue.

 "Clubs will be sensitive to the fact there's been a really grave impact on all our populations, but I think that football will continue respectfully.
 The difference in what clubs are going to want to spend on players will be governed by their own internal book-keeping, and I think there will be a downsizing of overall outlay.